 Solar and Net Metering

 Many customers choose to install their own electrical generating array of rooftop solar panels.
 Rooftop solar panels alone will not meet your electricity needs throughout the year here in the Puget Sound region so you will still need to be connected to Tacoma Power through a “net metering” connection.
 Net metering involves the interconnection of electricity generating devices (i.e., solar panels) to the utility electric grid.
-Through the installation of a special non-detented meter that can spin both forward and backwards, net metered customers can purchase electricity from Tacoma Power when needed and send electricity generated by their system back onto the electric grid when they don’t have need for it.
+Through the installation of an Advanced Meter that separately records energy delivered from energy consumed, net metered customers can purchase electricity from Tacoma Power when needed and send electricity generated by their system back onto the electric grid when they don’t have need for it.

 When purchasing electricity from your Power utility your net meter spins forward.
 When delivering electricity from their solar system back out onto the grid, the meter spins backward.
 Customers are credited or charged for the “net” electricity shown at their next scheduled meter read.

 For example, if a customer with a 1,000 Watt photovoltaic system generates 150 kWh in July, and also uses 600 kWh in their home that month, the net recorded on their utility meter is 450 kWh.
 The customer pays for 450 kWh on their utility bill.
 By displacing some of their electrical use with the electricity produced by their solar system, the customer receives the retail rate for the electricity produced by their rooftop solar panels.
 Please note, that it is important that you “right size” your rooftop solar panels to match your annual power consumption and not oversize.
 If oversized, you may pay more for your rooftop solar than is necessary.
 If you are producing more than you use, as directed by RWC 80.60.030, on March 31 of each calendar year, any unused credits for electricity (kilowatt-hours or kWh) accumulated during the previous year are granted back to your Power utility without compensation.

 To start net metering, complete the following: